 When I started in 1960 there were only two Gelson’s Markets and times were certainly different.
-During my tenure, I have seen our Company evolve from an upscale Grocery store to a competitively priced multi-departmental Supermarket.
+Our company has evolved from an upscale Grocery store to a competitively priced multi-departmental Supermarket.
 We initially were known for our high quality Produce and Meat Departments.
 We have evolved through the years and added high quality take home foods prepared on our premises.

-As we have grown to 24 stores stretching from Dana Point to Santa Barbara, we have lowered our pricing position on our regular Grocery, wall Deli, Wine, Liquor and Beer Departments.
+As we have grown to 27 stores stretching from Pacific Beach to Santa Barbara, we have lowered our pricing position on our regular Grocery, wall Deli, Wine, Liquor and Beer Departments.
 We have changed our Marketing position in our newsletter to a more price oriented format with extremely hot pricing on featured items.
-Our newsletter is distributed monthly to approximately 950,000 Southland residences.

 It is not uncommon to see celebrities shopping regularly in our stores.
 When I worked at store level, I remember seeing the likes of John Wayne, Michael Jackson, John & Bo Derek, Mickey Rooney, Julie London & Bobby Troup, Wilt Chamberlain, Kareem Abdul-Jabbar, John Wooden and many others.